Prosecco Vs Progrigio

 Though undeniably popular, Prosecco’s name has been dragged through the mud recently.
 UK Dentists have even diagnosed people with ‘Prosecco Teeth’ – when tooth enamel is badly worn away from excessive consumption...
 I'm not the world’s biggest guzzler of Prosecco, but can very much appreciate a good one.
 Cold, fizzy and uncomplicated, it goes with just about anything and is certainly a crowd pleaser.
 However, there are plenty of cornershop cheapies which taste like a Year 6 science experiment.
 Unfortunately, we've all been there.

 So, I gave a Progrigio a try against a supermarket’s Finest Prosecco.
-The Prosecco had an attractive mousse, pleasant white peach nose and long fruity finish, it was a little on the dry side (which I like) a very good example of what Prosecco should be.
+The Prosecco had an attractive mousse, pleasant white peach nose and long fruity finish, a very good example of what Prosecco should be.
 I’d read about Progrigio being described as a ‘bland, innocuous concoction', mores the pity that it wasn’t.
-Instead we faced an assault of tinned fruit salad mixed with Kopparberg cider on the nose and Lambriniesque flavours on the palate with a bitter twang.
-The finish was short (phew!) and acrid with a chemical note.
-Perhaps ‘Gross-secco’ would have been a more appropriate name, my friend accurately observed.
+Instead tinned fruit salad and Kopparberg cider with a bitter twang.
 Very little wine gets thrown out in our household, we pride ourselves on our thriftiness, but were left with no other option.

 - Aldi Cremant du Jura £7.99